01 of 07

 07 of 07

 Ready to step back in time and shop the way folks did before mega malls and the Internet?
-Here's what you need to know to plan a visit to the Moultonborough Country Store:
+Here's what you need to know to plan a visit to Moultonborough's Old Country Store:

 Location: The Old Country Store and Museum is located at 1011 Whittier Highway (Route 25) in Moultonborough, NH.

-Hours: As of 2016, the store is open daily from 9 a.m. until 6 p.m. with extended hours until 9 p.m. in the summer.
+Hours: As of 2018, the store is open daily from 9 a.m. until 7 p.m. with extended hours until 9 p.m. on Thursday, Friday and Saturday evenings in the summer.
 It's a good idea to call to confirm hours of operation before making a special trip.

 Contact: 603-476-5750 or email@example.com